10 Questions With… Alex Michaelis

 ID: The studio is engaged in architecture, interiors and has also launched its first furniture collection a couple of years ago.
 Why do you feel it is useful to work in such a multidisciplinary way?

 AM: It’s a great time to be an architect—you can do anything you want.
 I think the days of describing ourselves simply as architects are numbered.
 It’s going to be fascinating over the next 20 years to see how people define themselves because simplified definitions like architect, interior designer or graphic designer are going to become blurred very quickly.
-Our clients still come to us predominantly for architecture and interior design but it’s only because they don’t realise that everything can be done in the same design studio.
+Our clients still come to us predominantly for architecture and interior design but it’s only because they don’t realize that everything can be done in the same design studio.
 It’s about developing an ethos that can be applied to anything creative and I think that will start happening soon.

 ID: You’ve designed interiors for the 255 apartments being built as part of the redevelopment of Battersea Power Station in London.
 What can you tell me about progress on that project?